Puneet-Jain-18/resumable/README.md

 ````
 docker build -t <any name for docker image> .
 ````
-this shall build a docker image using the Dockerfile supplied
+this shall build a docker image using the Dockerfile supplied.<br>
 3. To verify image successful creation run command

 ````